 Trio-Color Quinoa and red quinoa are my two favorite varieties of this popular superfood.

 All varieties of quinoa are highly nutritious.
-Quinoa is gluten-free, non-GMO, and believe it or not, it’s actually not considered a grain.
-That’s right, it is actually a seed that is prepared and eaten like a grain.
+Quinoa is gluten-free, non-GMO, and believe it or not, it’s not considered a grain.
+That’s right; it is a seed that is prepared and eaten like a grain.

 Quinoa has a high nutrient content but is also a great protein and fiber source.
 It even has a small amount of omega – 3 fatty acids.
 The fact that it is a complete protein is pretty cool too, which means it has all the necessary amino acids.